KeremTurgutlu/self_supervised/README.md

 In overall superiority of the algorithms are as follows `SwAV > BYOL > SimCLR` in most of the benchmarks.
 For details you may inspect the history of [ImageWang Leaderboard](https://github.com/fastai/imagenette#image%E7%BD%91-leaderboard) through github.

+It should be noted that during none of the experiments no hyperparameter selection/tuning was made beyond using `learn.lr_find()` or manually visualizing batches for checking augmentations.
+So, there is still space for improvement and overall rankings of the alogrithms may change based on your setup.

 ## Contributions

 Contributions and or requests for new self-supervised algorithms are welcome.
 This repo will try to keep itself up-to-date with recent SOTA self-supervised algorithms.